-I'm providing sessions online, via secure video call, email and over the phone during the present time.
+I'm providing sessions online, via secure video call at the present time.
 If money is a concern, I'm offering concessions for key workers, anyone on a low income and students.

-You may be struggling to come to terms with painful experiences of loss and change that are challenging your ability to cope.
+Especially at this time, many struggle to come to terms with painful experiences of loss and change that can challenge our ability to cope.

 Training and qualifications

-As well as maintaining a private practice, I've worked in the NHS in several hospital psychotherapy departments, in primary care and in charitable organisations.
+As well as maintaining a private practice, I've been employed in several NHS psychotherapy departments, in primary care and in charitable organisations.

 I've been a mindfulness practitioner for over 10 years and have explored embodiment in a variety of ways.
 My client work is informed by an awareness of what our bodies tell us about our experience.